It has often been said that if you don’t have an assistant, you are one. In most businesses, this rings especially true.

 As any top-performing business owner can tell you, however, having an assistant provides a return on investment of at least three to one.

-In our globally connected age, we have the additional benefit of being able to leverage the principle of currency arbitrage to reduce the cost of hiring an assistant.
-The difference in our currency compared to a country like the Philippines means that it is possible to hire someone in another country to increase your productivity at a reasonable cost to you, and still know that you are paying that person handsomely.
+In our globally connected age, we have the additional benefit of leveraging the principle of currency arbitrage to reduce the cost of hiring an assistant.
+The difference in our currency compared to a country like the Philippines means that it is possible to hire someone in another country to increase your productivity at a reasonable cost and still know that you are paying that person handsomely.

 At our company, MyOutDesk, the average cost of a virtual assistant to businesses is $21,000 per year.
 The cost of the average traditional employee in the United States is $76,000.
 That’s a savings of more than $50,000 per employee!
 In 2018 alone, we saved businesses $55 million this way.